zhuiyy/Zhuiy-with-a-big-big-band/pure-GEB笑话/Pnama/README.md

-# a man, a plan, a canal, Panama.
+# A man, a plan, a canal, Panama.